ninjadev64/puredarwin-wiki/docs/For developers/Using DarwinBuild/Integrating_patches_and_additional_sources.md

 ### File name conventions

 DarwinBuild assumes certain conventions are met with regard to filenames.
--   If you have a <span style="font-weight:bold">source tarball</span>, it should be named projectname-version.tar.gz
-     Note that a version must always be specified, added to the project name (upper/lowercase matters) with a dash, and followed by `.tar.gz`
+-   If you have a **source tarball**, it should be named projectname-version.tar.gz Note that a version must always be specified, added to the project name (upper/lowercase matters) with a dash, and followed by `.tar.gz`
      Example: `ACPIPS2Nub-1.tar.gz`
 -   If you have a **patch**, it should be named with the name, a dash, version, followed by `.p0.patch`